swsnu/swppfall2022/project/postersession.md

 		- Github: Build software better, together

 - Descriptions (2-4 sentences, max 60 words)
-- Use the poster template
+- Use the poster template: A1 size
 - Prepare well for your demo